management

 Why Crisis Management Resists Automation

 The core of PR management -- the part that justifies six-figure salaries and C-suite access -- is inherently human.
 Consider a crisis scenario.
 A pharmaceutical company discovers a potential safety issue with a widely used medication.
-The PR manager must coordinate with legal, medical affairs, and executive leadership.
+The PR manager must coordinate with legal, medical affairs, regulatory affairs, and executive leadership.
 They must craft messaging that is transparent enough to maintain trust but careful enough to avoid unnecessary panic.
 They must anticipate how journalists will frame the story, how social media will amplify it, and how regulators will respond.
 They must make real-time decisions about tone, timing, and channel selection while the situation evolves by the hour.

 AI cannot navigate this kind of multi-stakeholder, high-stakes, emotionally charged communication.
 It cannot read the body language of a reporter during an off-the-record conversation.
 It cannot sense when a CEO needs to be pushed toward greater transparency against their instincts.
 It cannot build the relationships with journalists and influencers that take years to cultivate and seconds to destroy.
+The most senior PR managers carry a contact rolodex of beat reporters who will pick up their call -- an asset that cannot be replicated by an algorithm trained on press releases.

 The Profession in Numbers